Israel launches strikes on ‘nuclear targets’ in Iran

 “Please exercise caution, avoid unnecessary travel within the country and stay close to safety shelters,” the embassy added.

+Ayatollah Ali Khamenei, the supreme leader of Iran, vowed to respond to the Israeli attack.

+In a statement, Khamenei said that Israel had sealed a “bitter and painful” destiny for itself by attacking Iran.
+Israel “should await a harsh response”, Iranian state-run media quoted Khamenei as saying.

-Israeli Prime Minister Benjamin Netanyahu said that Israel’s operation – codenamed Rising Lion – had “struck at the heart” of the Iranian nuclear enrichment programme and ballistic missile programme.
+Israeli Prime Minister Benjamin Netanyahu said on Friday that Israel’s military operation – codenamed Rising Lion – had “struck at the heart” of the Iranian nuclear enrichment programme and ballistic missile programme.

 Israeli forces had struck Iran’s main enrichment facility in Natanz city, Netanyahu said, adding that the strikes “would continue for as many days as it takes”.